 Well, most people are paralysed with fear.
 Perhaps not Jason Isaacs’ Yorkshire-accented General Zhukov, but then the whole Russian Army does have his back.

 In fact he remains extraordinarily buoyant throughout the tumultuous ups and downs of the period following Stalin’s death, as everyone else is quaking in their boots: “Everybody happy?
 Proper dead?” he asks, cheerfully, after he’s just dispatched someone.

-The death he’s referring to isn’t Stalin’s, as Zhukov doesn’t appear til about halfway through Death Of Stalin, and though Stalin does take an inordinately long time to die (possibly on purpose), he is most definitely dead by the time the general turns up.
+The death Zhukov is referring to isn’t Stalin’s, as Zhukov doesn’t appear until about halfway through the film, and though Stalin does take an inordinately long time to die, he is most definitely dead by the time the general turns up.

 And there’s not a moment to lose.
 “How can you run and plot at the same time” Khrushchev is asked as he races through a forest, all the time planning what to do next as everyone jostles for position without wanting to actually stick their necks out less they be, in one way or another, detached from their bodies.